 |Home |Vita |Data & Code |Papers |Contact|

-I specialize in political methodology, with an interest in applied Bayesian statistics, ideal point estimation and the application of generalized linear models in political science.
+I specialize in political methodology and legislative behavior, with an interest in the application of Bayesian statistics, item response theory and generalized linear models in political science.
 I also work with texts-as-data methods.
 My substantive field is comparative politics, and I focus primarily on the United Kingdom.
 I'm especially interested in British Political Development for the period after the Great Reform Act.

 I am teaching Gov 50/Govt E 1005 in Fall 2014.
 Office hours are 10am--noon on Tuesdays (or by appointment), during the semester.
 You can find more details by clicking here to visit the course isite.